basnijholt/home-assistant-config/guide.md

 * The TV and speakers
     * If Spotify is not playing on the speakers, the speakers will automatically switch to the TV
     * Speakers will turn on when turning on the TV
+* Sleep mode automatically turns off if the alarm goes or if it's 06:00.

 Questions or suggestions?
 Ask Bas ❤️